C2DH/ranketwo-submissions/lessons/drafts/data.md

 * What kind of issues could you encounter with the fifth column?
 <details>
 <summary><strong>Need help? (click to expand)</strong></summary>
 Our first historic person, Karl, was rather productive and was the author of many more than just one text.
-How could all this information fit in one row?
-Is the column fit to the other personnalities?
-If not, this would mean that the data model wan not conceived according to the finality - which would be a mistake you would rather avoid in a real research.
+This is not a question of finality, but a structural problem: one person can be linked to many works — a *one-to-many relationship*.
+Squeezing several titles into a single cell (for example, separated by commas) might look like a solution, but it makes the data hard to search, sort, or count reliably.
+The proper solution is to give authored works their own table and link it back to the person — we will see exactly how to do this in Section 4.
 </details>

 * Do you think that the sixth column could create specific questions as to the values you would enter?
 In what ways you think you could express these values (text, other)?